abubinski/azure-aks-docs/articles/aks/app-routing.md

 * Learn about monitoring the ingress-nginx controller metrics included with the application routing add-on with [with Prometheus in Grafana][prometheus-in-grafana] (preview) as part of analyzing the performance and usage of your application.

+* Enable the [application routing Gateway API implementation][app-routing-gateway-api] to manage ingress traffic with the Kubernetes Gateway API.

 <!-- LINKS - internal -->
 [azure-dns-overview]: /azure/dns/dns-overview
 [az-aks-approuting-enable]: /cli/azure/aks/approuting#az-aks-approuting-enable